vogt4nick/recipes.vogt4nick.com/src/en/book/breads/levain-breads/whole-wheat.md

     | Salt               |                |      11 g |      11 g | 1.5 % |

 === "Directions"
     1. **Preferment levain.** Mix levain, flours, and water until just incorporated.
-Rest 2 hours, uncovered.
 Seal, and rest at room temperature for 12-24 hours.
     2. **Autolyse.** Blend the flours until homogenous.
 Add water, and mix until just incorporated.
 Cover and rest 20-30 minutes.
     3. **Mix.** Add salt, yeast, and preferment to the autolysed dough, and mix by hand using the [pincer method](https://www.youtube.com/watch?v=HoY7CPw0E1s).
 The temperature after mixing should be 25ºC-26ºC (77ºF-78ºF).
     4. **Bulk fermentation.** Rest 1h 30m.
 Fold three or four times.
 Rest an additional 3h 30m until the dough is 2.5x its original volume.